ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 }
 ```

-The way it works is, the type descriptor contains closures for every defaultable parameter, which has the values for previous parameters as parameters for those closures.
+The type descriptor contains closures for every defaultable parameter.
+These closures accept the values specified for the previous parameters as arguments.
 Using those closures, the compiler generates code to fill missing values at the call site for this function.
 This is not part of the function type and is not applicable when functions are passed around as a first-class value.

 ## Providing Function Arguments by Name

-In addition to default values for parameters, it is also useful to call functions with argument names.
-Ballerina allows you to call functions where arguments can be supplied by name.
+In addition to default values for parameters, it is also useful to call functions with named arguments.
+Ballerina allows you to call functions with named arguments, and these named arguments do not have to be in the same order as the parameters.

 Consider the function below.